andadapt/lessons/ks3/year8/hardware/PITCHME.md

 - I can read disks using a laser
 - I display the images on your screen

-In the chat windowwrite which hardware component I am describing.
+In the chat window write which hardware component I am describing.